SHOWGROUNDS BASEMENT BATTLE ENDS ALL SQUARE

-Newry City and Ballymena United battled to a scoreless draw in a crucial meeting of the bottom two.
+Newry City and Ballymena United battled to a share of the spoils in a bottom of the table clash at The Showgrounds.